The next time you stop to sort a large pile of to-do paperwork (or even years worth of papers!) begin very naturally, just like you normally do.

 Old to-do list.
 Need to see what all hasn’t been done on it.

 I need to research this.
 Then decide if I want to do it.

 Other people’s stuff to help me with biz.

 Mail this to Susie.

 I don’t even want to look at this.
 It’s too much for me to go through right now.

 Wish lists.
 Gift ideas.

-I’ve used random thoughts that may pop into your head while you are sorting, to guide you on how this works.
+In the above examples, I’ve used random thoughts that may pop into your head while you are sorting.
 Whatever pops into your head when you touch each piece of paper is perfect.

-3. For items that you wrote phrases like “need to put on calendar, need to call, need to pay, need to make appointment, need to consolidate to-do lists”, you’ll set up a system to take action on these items.
+For items that you wrote phrases like “need to put on calendar, need to call, need to pay, need to make appointment, you’ll set up a place to take action on these items.

 To designate a space for your to-do items you can peek at the organizing containers I use.
 Get ideas because you may find the perfect solution for you: Start here.